 The market region of Tilsit situated on the Memel river received its town charter in 1552.
-From 1708 -1710 the pest depopulated this area.
+From 1708 -1710 the Black Plague depopulated this area.
 Afterwards new settlements followed from throughout Germany; as well Swiss, French and in particular Austrians from Salzburg found their way to East Prussia in the 18th century.
 The city of Tilsit became a town administered as a district in its own right in 1895.
 After the First World War the boarder with Germany was moved to the Memel region, which was later annexed by Lithuania, north of the town along the Memel river.
 The Tilsit district forfeited its northern region with the Treaty of Versailles.
 Today the town is called Sovetsk and belongs to the Kaliningrade region.

 Tilsit place of prayerhaus